notjacobjun/Solitude-admin/README.md

 `docker build .`

+Then to run this entire thing on your local machine via Docker Compose

+`docker-compose up -d`

 # Firebase

 This requires Firebase Admin SDK loaded and saved into a file `solitude-credentials.json` and placed in the root of the project directory.
 Generate a secret key from your Firebase Project settings > Service Accounts, save it as a JSON file.